pelias/documentation/full_planet_considerations.md

 ### Shard count

 Historically, Mapzen Search has used 24 Elasticsearch shards for its builds.
-However, our latest guidance from the Elasticsearch team is that shards should be no larger than 50GB, but otherwise having as few shards as possible is best.
+However, the latest [guidance from the Elasticsearch team](https://www.elastic.co/blog/how-many-shards-should-i-have-in-my-elasticsearch-cluster) is that shards should be no larger than 50GB, but otherwise having as few shards as possible is best.
 At [geocode.earth](https://geocode.earth) we are experimenting with 12 shard builds, and may eventually move to 6.
 We would appreciate performance feedback from anyone doing large builds.